Nvsr2002/Machine-Learning-Project/README.md

 # Machine-Learning-Project
-In this Project, I had done the analysis on the Machine learning Algorithms and find the best model to predict the model that gives high accuracy
+In this Project, I had done the analysis on the Machine learning Algorithms and find the best model to predict the model that gives high accuracy for the Approva of Credit card to the bank customers.